MarkMeltzer/WebGL_GameEngine/README.md

 1. Fix incode todo's relating to readability.
 2. Make textures repeating (or add option to, maybe add scale parameter)
 3. Implement normal mapping
+      - Load normal textures
+      - Calculate tangents in model-loader
+      - Create default (no normals) normal map and give material a normal setting
+      - Implement the normals in shader
 4. Implement specular and ambient components of phong-shading
 5. Implement specular mapping
 6. Add support for non-trangulated OBJ files